turbaevsky/indicators/doc/PI_DB_TS.md

 ### Standard Reports

 Currently, the only standard reports available are standard charts.
 The standard charts are trend charts showing performance of pre-identified groups, using 1-year (12-month) indicator values, generated for applicable indicators and reactor type.
 The median value of the group is trended over 20 quarters ending with the most recently released quarter's results.
 Over 330 chart reports are available.
 Supporting data tables are also available.
-Pre-identified groups within standard charts include regional centers, major WANO members, and a worldwide group.
-Customized charts using other groupings, periods, or results may be obtained by using Custom Reports.
+Pre-identified groups within standard charts include regional centres, major WANO members, and a worldwide group.
+Customised charts using other groupings, periods, or results may be obtained by using Custom Reports.

-Standard Reports include: Group Index Ranking reports for pre-selected groups, Index Tables for each unit, and Regional Center Target Performance Reports.
+Standard Reports include: Group Index Ranking reports for pre-selected groups, Index Tables for each unit, and Regional Centre Target Performance Reports.
 Standard reports also include five-year trend charts of the median of the 12-month indicator values of each unit/station within pre-identified groups.
 Performance charts are updated each quarter.

 #### Standard Report Selection